Eye - diabetic macular oedema

 The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing aflibercept, dexamethasone intravitreal implant and ranibizumab.

-Apply for authority approval to prescribe initial PBS subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab to treat patients with DMO in writing and either:
+Apply for authority approval to prescribe initial PBS subsidised aflibercept, dexamethasone intravitreal implant and ranibizumab in writing and either:

 All applications must include the completed: